josuealcalde/synator/README.md

 ## Installation

-**NOTE: This branch is not publicly deployed.
-You must build the image yourself and specify it in `deploy.yml`.
+This branch is publicly deployed to josuealcalde/synator.
+You can build the image modifying `deploy.yml`.
 See the 'Build and Deploy' section.**

 Apply [deploy.yml](deploy.yml) to Kubernetes.